-Materials: four small stakes or surveyor’s tape to mark stations, colored Forest Bird Cut-outs, life-sized or larger, showing accurate field marks, Forest Bird Field Guides, one for each pair of children, Forest Bird Foray data sheet for each group; optional: real or cardboard-tube binoculars.
+Materials: four small stakes or surveyor’s tape to mark stations, colored Forest Bird Cut-outs, life-sized or larger, showing accurate field marks, for each small group: Forest Bird Field Guides, Forest Bird Foray data sheet and clipboard; optional: real or cardboard-tube binoculars.

 SONGBIRD MARCO POLO

 Objective: To model how vocalizing helps birds to attract mates, defend territory, and stay in contact with others of their kind.